Surgical Orthodontics From Your Orthodontists in Vernon

-Otherwise known as orthognathic surgery, surgical orthodontics are orthodontic treatments that address and correct serious cases of improper bites, jaw bone abnormalities, and malocclusion (teeth misalignment).
-Patients who require surgical orthodontics will have both their orthodontist and an oral and maxillofacial surgeon working together to provide them with the best care possible.
+Otherwise known as orthognathic surgery, surgical orthodontics are treatments that address and correct serious cases of improper bites, jawbone abnormalities, and malocclusion (teeth misalignment).
+Patients who require this treatment will have both their orthodontist and an oral and maxillofacial surgeon working together to provide them with the best care possible.

-When would someone consider having a surgical orthodontics procedure performed?
+When would someone consider having this procedure performed?

 These types of procedures may be ideal for treating complex cases related to improper bites (when the jaws don’t align correctly) and/or other aesthetic concerns.
 Once the jaw has stopped growing – typically at age 16 in females and 18 in males – surgery may be performed to achieve a proper bite, which can then be treated with orthodontic braces.